[Poultry] Tanzania: a broader scope for being successful in the poultry sector

 Luc Battel is looking forward to the future and is convinced that the market for the products is present.
 Frostan has the ambition to become an Tanzanian market leader in providing a protein rich diet based on a variety of local products.
 The company has developed a strategical, market driven and pragmatic plan which puts the company in a position to transfer the potential of the sector.
 The objective is to transform the sector to achieve an exponential growth in the next coming five years!

 Tanzania is a country with infinitive business opportunities for the agriculture sector and offers chances for entrepreneurs to come with innovations that at the same time support food security.
-We are supporting companies to share their solutions and innovations with us.
-Do you also have an innovative solution and would you like to share your story or do you have questions?
-Send an email to email@example.com
+We encourage companies to share their innovations and business solutions with us.
+Do youalso have an innovative solution and would you like to share your story with us?
+Please reach out to us by sending an email to firstname.lastname@example.org.
+Also for questions or support.